weecology/retriever/docs/postgres_install.rst

 >>> createdb -U vmsadmin vms;

 You will be again prompted for password.
 After the successful setup of PostgreSQL, it can now be used with R API for Retriever.

 ====================================
 Using PostgreSQL with RDataRetriever
 ====================================

 While using PostgreSQL as a connection type for ``rdataretriever::install`` function, a file named ``postgres.conn`` is needed.
-It containns information for establishing connection with the requested DBMS, in this case, PostgreSQL.
+It contains information for establishing connection with the requested DBMS, in this case, PostgreSQL.
 Default location of the file is the directory, through which RStudio is running.
 If it saved in some other location, its path needs to be given to the install function.
 In the above example, ``postgres.conn`` will look like below: